-The Utica College occupational therapy faculty embraces a humanistic educational process that acknowledges and respects individual needs and learning styles.
-As much as possible, the faculty provides an individualized and facilitative approach that fosters self-directed learning within a safe and trusting environment.
-Learning occurs best through collaborative experiences and active, life-long engagement in the teaching-learning process (Hiemstra & Brockett, 1994; Sisco, 1997).
-Toward that end, faculty work to develop and sustain a community of scholars in which the reciprocal nature of education and knowledge development is experienced by faculty, students, and professionals within the community.
-Students are exposed to a diversity of perspectives while provided with the opportunities and experiences that facilitate the assumption of personal responsibility and autonomous thinking, critical reflection, self-directed and life-long learning, and self-efficacy.
-The faculty believes these to be the hallmarks of a liberally educated, ethical occupational therapist, capable of contributing to a just society while assuming leadership roles in a diverse and changing society.
+The Utica College Occupational Therapy faculty embraces a humanistic, transformative educational approach (O'Sullivan, 2002).
+We promote a student culture and classroom environment that encourages critical, reflective questioning of preconceptions (Kinsella, 2000; Thompson & Pascal, 2012) and earnest pursuit of accurate, evidence-based (Holm, 2000) and integrated understandings of human wellbeing, occupation, and occupational therapy practice.
+Students are exposed to a diversity of perspectives while engaging with opportunities and experiences that facilitate the assumption of personal responsibility, autonomous thinking, critical reflection, self-directed and life-long learning, and self-efficacy.
+The faculty believes these to be the hallmarks of a liberally educated, ethical occupational therapist, capable of contributing to a just, diverse and changing society.